fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

 However, __don't__ do this.
 As mentioned previously, the state of React components like _allClicks_ must not be mutated directly.
-Even if mutating state appears to work in some cases, it can lead to problems that are very hard to notice.
+Even if mutating state appears to work in some cases, it can lead to problems that are very hard to debug.

 Let's take a closer look at how the clicking history is rendered to the page: